 How to Spot Technical SEO Opportunities Using Google Analytics

 Technical SEO opportunities are the key to SEO success.
-This report can give you high level insight into discovering thin content, duplicate content, or pages that are similar that are spreading your SEO efforts to vaguely.
-If you need a refresher on technical SEO, Rand Fishkin created a great whiteboard Friday video that explains why modern SEO requires technical aspects.
-This report can help you spot dead pages that are on your site that are bringing in page views.
-I would suggest downloading this story and using Screaming Frog to find 404 errors on your site.
-From there, you can create a VLOOKUP in excel and see if there are pages you need to clean up.
+This report can give you the high-level insight into discovering thin content, duplicate content, or pages that are spreading your SEO efforts all over the place.
+This report can help spot dead pages that are on your site that bring in page views.
+I suggest downloading this report and use Screaming Frog to find 404 errors on your site.
+From there, you can create a VLOOKUP in excel and see if there are pages that need to be clean up.

-This exercise can be used across the entire site in fact.
-You can use the advanced search section and search for a keyword contained in the title.
-You can then see how many pages cover the same (or similar) topic and then make the call on what you should do next.
-Some things you can think about is if one page is better than the others (like has more content, video, infographics, etc.), what page brings in the most traffic, what has the better conversion rate, lower bounce rate, has the stronger authority, and much more and make a call.
+You can use the advance search section and search for a keyword that lives in the title tag.
+You can then see how many pages cover the same (or similar) topic and then make the call on what you should do next with them.
+One strategy you can consider is 301 redirecting related content to one central page to drive up the SEO value and potentially rank for more terms.

-If you are looking for a more in-depth drive, you should look into log file analysis for SEO to see what Google and Bing look on your website.
+If you are looking for a more in-depth drive, you should look into log file analysis for SEO to see what Google and Bing see on your website.